-By now, you’ve likely heard your fair share of malware horror stories — or even experienced a few yourself.
-Malware runs the gamut from annoying pop-up ads and sluggish performance due to stealthy and unwanted programs using your computer’s resources to deleted files, account takeovers, identity theft, ransomware, and more.
-Solving a malware problem is almost always time-consuming and costly.
-Prevention, as the saying goes, is the best medicine.
-Use the tips below to prevent malware from harming your PC.
+You’ve heard the malware horror stories, maybe even experienced some.
+Malware is anything from annoying pop-up ads to deleted files, account takeovers, identity theft, and the dreaded ransomware.
+Solving a serious malware problem is a nightmare.
+Prevention is the best medicine.
+Here are some tips to prevent malware from harming your PC.

-This is a must, and your first line of defense.
-You’d be surprised, however, how many computer users do not install this fundamental computer security software — or how many users are duped into installing dubious antivirus software after seeing a popup window warning them of a threat.
-Once you’ve installed antivirus software from a reputable source, make sure it to set it up to block threats in real-time and receive updates as soon as they are released.
-While real-time threat blocking is good, you should also use the software to perform regular deep scans.
+This is your first line of defense.
+It’s amazing, but some people still don’t use an antivirus software.
+Don’t wait and be fooled into installing dubious antivirus software after seeing a popup threat warning.
+Install a reputable antivirus software, and set it up to block threats in real-time and receive updates immediately.
+You should also use the software to perform regular deep scans.

-Many threats arrive in your inbox, many of which look completely legitimate.
-These messages may appear to be from your bank with a helpful link for you to use to sign in and view the latest security alerts or a .zip file containing your bank statement.
-Familiar logos and URLs make the message look authentic, yet when you click the link or open the file, you could be activating malware!
-A good anti-spam solution will identify and block “phishing” attempts and other spam messages.
+Many disguised threats arrive in your inbox.
+These messages may seem to be from your bank with a link for you to sign in and view the latest security alerts, or a .zip file containing your bank statement.
+Familiar logos and URLs make the message look legit, but if you click the link or open the file, you could be activating malware!
+A good anti-spam solution will catch “phishing” attempts and other spam messages.

 Make sure that all of your computer security software is current.
-New malware and variants are released all the time, making it necessary for computer security software developers to update their software to block the new threats.
-If you don’t have the latest protection, your computer could still be vulnerable.
+New malware and variants are released all the time, making it necessary for computer security software developers to update their software frequently.
+If you don’t have the latest protection, your computer is vulnerable.

-Likewise, your computer’s operating system could make your PC vulnerable to threats.
-As new exploits are discovered, operating system developers create “patches” to fix them.
+Security holes in your computer’s operating system could make your PC vulnerable to threats.
+As new hacks are discovered, operating system developers create “patches” to fix them.
 If you don’t apply the latest updates, your computer won’t have the latest protection.
-This is true for both Windows and Mac computers (and other operating systems).

-Because malware can delete files, or worse, encrypt your entire computer effectively blocking you from retrieving any of your files unless you pay a hefty ransom, backing up your data has become more important than ever.
-It’s best to have at least two separate backups with one located off-site in case of fire, physical theft, or some other calamity.
+Because malware can delete files, or worse, encrypt your entire computer and hold your data for a hefty ransom, backing up your data is important than ever.
+It’s best to have at least two separate backups with one located off-site in case of fire, physical theft, or some other disaster.

 Wi-Fi networks must also be secured from hackers.
 Start by switching to either WPA or WPA2 encryption and set up a strong, hard-to-guess password.
 Make sure to turn off SSID broadcasting as well.

-It’s best to avoid using public Wi-Fi in the first place.
-Not only is it easy for you to log on and use the public Wi-Fi, the same is true of hackers — and your device will be connected.
-If you must use a public hotspot, use only those that are encrypted and require a password which is usually given to paid customers only and changed daily.
-Even then, be careful not to access online banking or transmit other sensitive information.
+It’s easy for you to log on and use public Wi-Fi, but the same is true for hackers, and your device will be vulnerable.
+If you must use a public hotspot, use only those that require a password which is only given to customers and changed daily, and don’t access online banking or transmit other sensitive information.

-Always use strong, hard-to-guess passwords, taking care to use different ones for each account you have.
-You’ll also want to change them frequently.
-Because it’s hard to remember this type of password, let alone many of them, it’s smart to invest in a good password manager.
+Always use strong, hard-to-guess passwords, using different ones for each account you have, and changing them frequently.
+Because it’s hard to remember this type of password, it’s smart to invest in a good password manager.

-What type of information are you putting out there on social media, community forums, and message boards?
-Hackers and identity thieves often gain crucial information from the info that you willingly put out there for all to see.
+What type of information are you sharing on social media, community forums, and message boards?
+Hackers and identity thieves often gain crucial information from such sources.

-Even with computer security software installed, be careful what you click in case something slips past your first defenses.
+Even with security software installed, think before you click.
 That invoice.zip file from a shipping company, for example, might not be real.
-Think before you click anything.
 Are you expecting a message with an attachment?
 Is this normal behavior for that contact?
-Verify before opening anything unexpected.
-If a message contains a link, hover over the link with your mouse to view the actual URL the link points to.
+Check through an alternate method before opening anything unexpected.
+Hover over links with your mouse to view the actual URL the link points to.

 Keeping your PC safe from harm requires both good computer security software and a proactive approach.
-The more you know about malware and the tactics used to infect your computer.
+Prevent disaster; educate yourself about malware and the tactics used to infect your computer.
 At Quikteks Tech Support we’ve seen it all and we’re ready to help.
 Give us a call at (973) 882-4644.